We’ve spent some time testing the platform, and we’ll report on what we discovered in this article.

 Your PC browser will display a message stating that the transaction has been broadcast to the Ethereum network.
 Refresh the page after a minute or two.
 Your new asset will now be shown.

-How to Use The Enjin Platform on Ethereum Mainnet
+How to Use Enjin Platform on Kovan Testnet

 Enjin Platform makes it easier than ever to create Enjin-backed NFTs.
 Now practically anyone can create digital collectibles.